gorvk/Sign-In-and-Sign-Up-Template-in-Flutter/README.md

-# SignIn and SignUp Template in Flutter
+# Music Player using Flutter

 ## Authentication Page
 - Firebase is used for Authentication.